Game Preview: Swamp Rabbits at Florida Everblades (7:30pm)

 TONIGHT'S STORYLINES

-The Greenville Swamp Rabbits (1st South, 1st East) open a three-game set with the Florida Everblades (5th South, 9th East) after taking two of three previous meeting in November.
+The Greenville Swamp Rabbits (1st South, 1st East) look to remain atop the Eastern Conference standing with a bounce-back win over the Florida Everblades (5th South, 9th East) before the three-game series shifts to Greenville on Sunday.

 BROADCAST INFORMATION